-Kidnapping is a serious matter that can be prosecuted as a felony in federal court.
-If you’re charged with a federal crime in Fort Laudedale or elsewhere in Broward County, you could face years in federal prison and other harsh penalties.
+Kidnapping is a serious crime that can be prosecuted as a felony in federal court.
+If you’re charged with this type of federal crime in Broward County, you could face years in federal prison and other harsh penalties.
 Even when you’re charged at the federal level, you might still be charged for Florida state crime violations, too.
-With the seriousness of these charges, you need a Fort Lauderdale kidnapping defense attorney who will stand up for your rights and can build the strongest defense possible.
+With the seriousness of these charges, you need a Fort Lauderdale kidnapping lawyer who will stand up for your rights and can build the strongest defense possible.

 Being accused of (or investigated for) kidnapping can be a devastating experience for you and your loved ones, and ruin your reputation.
 Often, a non-custodial parent is charged with kidnapping for violating the terms of his or her custody or visitation agreement.
 The skilled federal defense attorneys at Joffe Law, P.A. are experienced in kidnapping cases on the state and federal level.
 We understand our clients’ rights and will aggressively fight to ensure you have a fair trial.

 Do not say anything that might incriminate you.
 Speak with an attorney first.

 In general, kidnapping is defined as taking another person without his or her consent and holding them forcibly against his or her will.
 Kidnapping charges can overlap with other criminal charges, such as robbery, sexual assault, rape, battery and murder.

 Under federal law, kidnapping is a violent crime.
 Statute 18 U.S. Code § 1201 defines kidnapping as the unlawful seizure, confinement, abduction of a person for a ransom or reward, not including parents who abduct minor children.
 For it to constitute as a federal crime, any of the following would have to occur:

 - the victim crosses state lines or national borders.

 - the offender uses mail or any type of interstate or foreign commerce.